 Step #5: Create internal linking dashboard

 Properly monitoring internal linking efforts requires data.
 A lot of it.

 True, for some of it, you need to have granular access to page information (and that’s why you should set up its URL in Page Clarity!).

 But to monitor many other factors – link and ranking growth, traffic and other KPIs we discussed in this article – you must have a birds-eye-view of your data.

 For that, create a dashboard that tracks internal links on the site.

-Step #6: Promote URLs that are crawled frequently
+Step #6: Promote Pages that are crawled frequently